The Great Indian Novel: The Fifth Book:- The Powers of Silence

-The Sixth Book: Forbidden Fruit
+The Sixth Book:- Forbidden Fruit

 Counterpart to the Mahabharata's "Book of Bhishma."

 A rift begins to develop between Dhritarashtra and Pandu, both working within the Kaurava Party to further the cause of Indian independence, with Pandu advocating a harder line than that pursued by Gangaji and Dhritarashtra.
 Gangaji attends the Round Table Conference hosted by the British government.
 Mahadeva Menon, a Kaurava Party official from Palghat, persuades Gangaji to do something about the tax on mangoes.
 Gangaji kicks off the Great Mango March, which prompts Pandu to leave the Kaurava Party.

 In Chaurasta, a Kaurava protest turns violent and Gangaji calls off the mango agitation.
 Gangaji is called for a meeting with the viceroy and entertains an uncomfortable Sir Richard with the tale of why he drinks goat's milk instead of cow's milk.

-The Seventh Book: The Son Also Rises
+The Seventh Book:- The Son Also Rises

 Counterpart to the Mahabharata's "Book of Drona."
 The title of this section alludes to Ernest Hemingway's The Sun Also Rises.

-Ved Vyas describes the divisions in Indian society and their engenderment by colonial policies, an the formation of the Muslim Group under the figurehead leadership of the Gaga Shah, an "overweight sybarite."
+Ved Vyas describes the divisions in Indian society and their engenderment by colonial policies, and the formation of the Muslim Group under the figurehead leadership of the Gaga Shah, an "overweight sybarite."
 The arrogant and (literally) brilliant Mohammed Ali Karna, the son of Kunti and Hyperion Helios, educated by the generosity of Indra Deva, the employer of Karna's adoptive father, rises to prominence as a lawyer and as a member of the Kaurava Party.
 Dhritarashtra insults Karna upon discovering that his (adoptive) father is a chauffeur.
 Kunti sees Karna and realises that he is her firstborn son.
 The story is told of how Indra Deva gave him the surname "Karna," the "Hacker-Off," after Karna circumcised himself with a knife.
 Karna leaves the movement and goes to England, but the Gaga Shah invites Karna back to India to lead the Muslim Group.

-The Eighth Book: Midnight's Parents
+The Eighth Book:- Midnight's Parents

 Counterpart to the Mahabharata's "Book of Karna."
 The title of this section alludes to Salman Rushdie's Midnight's Children.

 The five Pandavas and Priya Duryodhani grow up, each revealing their characters.
 Priya tries and fails to poison and drown her cousin Bhim.
 While playing cricket, the Pandavas meet the sage Jayaprakash Drona who tells the tale of his son, Ashwathaman, and his insult at the hands of Ronald Heaslop, which led him to his mission of educating young Indians to facilitate the overthrow of the British.
 The Pandavas choose Drona to be their tutor.

 Pandu decides to seek the presidency of the Kaurava Party and Dhritarashtra fears that there is a good chance he will lose the election to Pandu.
 Gangaji persuades Dhritarashtra to step down in favour of a less prominent figure, and untouchable.
 Thus, if Pandu wins the election, then Gangaji and Dhritarashtra will not be seen as having suffered a defeat.